Kural: Contents

 The book on aṟam (virtue) contains 380 verses, that of poruḷ (wealth) has 700 and that of inbam or kāmam (love) has 250.
 Each kural or couplet contains exactly seven words, known as cirs, with four cirs on the first line and three on the second, following the kural metre.
 A cir is a single or a combination of more than one Tamil word.
 For example, the term Tirukkuṟaḷ is a cir formed by combining the two words tiru and kuṟaḷ.
-The Kural text has a total of 9310 cirs made of 14,000 Tamil words.
+The Kural text has a total of 9310 cirs made of 12,000 Tamil words, of which about 50 words are from Sanskrit and the remaining are Tamil original words.
+A manual count has shown that there are in total 42,194 letters in the entire work, with the shortest ones (kurals 833 and 1304) containing 23 letters and the longest ones (kurals 957 and 1246) containing 39 letters each.
+Among the 133 chapters, the fifth chapter is the longest with 339 letters and the 124th chapter is the shortest with 280 letters.

 Of the 1,330 couplets in the text, 40 couplets relate to god, rain, ascetics, and virtue; 340 on fundamental everyday virtues of an individual; 250 on royalty; 100 on ministers of state; 220 on essential requirements of administration; 130 on social morality, both positive and negative; and 250 on human love and passion.